-Table of Contents 7. of my death: I hereby designate the following person or persons as primary and secondary beneficiaries of my Account under the Plan payable by reason Primary Beneficiary(ies) [include address and relationship] Contingent Beneficiary(ies) [include address and relationship]: RIGHT TO REVOKE OR CHANGE ANY BENEFICIARY DESIGNATION.
-I HEREBY REVOKE ALL PRIOR DESIGNATIONS MARY BENEFICIARIES AND CONTINGENT BENEFICIARIES. me, then to the cont der the Plan by reason of my death shall be paid to the primary beneficiary, if he or she survives me, and if no primary beneficiary survives ingent beneficiary, and if no named beneficiary survives me, then all amounts shall be paid in accordance with the Plan.
-I understand that, ed otherwise above, all sums payable to more than one beneficiary will be paid equally to the living beneficiaries.
-Accepted: Westar Energy, Inc.
+7. I hereby designate the following person or persons as primary and secondary beneficiaries of my Account under the Plan payable by reason of my death:

+Primary Beneficiary(ies) [include address and relationship]

+Contingent Beneficiary(ies) [include address and relationship]:

+I RESERVE THE RIGHT TO REVOKE OR CHANGE ANY BENEFICIARY DESIGNATION.
+I HEREBY REVOKE ALL PRIOR DESIGNATIONS (IF ANY) OF PRIMARY BENEFICIARIES AND CONTINGENT BENEFICIARIES.

+All sums payable under the Plan by reason of my death shall be paid to the primary beneficiary, if he or she survives me, and if no primary beneficiary survives me, then to the contingent beneficiary, and if no named beneficiary survives me, then all amounts shall be paid in accordance with the Plan.
+I understand that, unless I have provided otherwise above, all sums payable to more than one beneficiary will be paid equally to the living beneficiaries.

+Accepted: